slatedocs/slate/source/includes/_troubleshooting.md

     </tr>
   </tbody></table>

+## Missing memory metrics

+Memory allocation metrics are available version 2.0 of our agent, which is in BETA.
+To add memory metrics, modify your Gemfile entry for Scout:

+<code>gem 'scout_apm', '~> 2.0.x'</code>

+Then run `bundle update scout_apm` and deploy.

 ## Service Status

 We're transparent about our uptime and service issues.
 If you appear to be experiencing issues with our service: